rdkcentral/Lightning-SDK/docs/plugins/tv.md

 TV.program().then(program => console.log(program))
 ```

-The `program` method returns a *promise* that returns the program information as an object.
+The `program` method returns a *Promise* that returns the program information as an object.

 During *development*, the `program` method returns a mocked program that is linked to a random mocked channel.
 Optionally, you can [overwrite](#overwriting-default-values) the default values by editing the **settings.json** file.
 For example: